selfcustody/krux/docs/getting-started/features/tamper-detection.en.md

     <img src="../../../img/flash_hash.png" alt="TC Flash Hash" width="200"/>
 </div>

-*Example: The blue symbol and words 'tail monkey' represent the firmware region, while 'wrestle over' user's region.*
+*Example: On the image, the blue symbol and words 'tail monkey' represent the firmware region, while 'wrestle over' user's region.*

 Any change in the flash content results in a different image and words: